Editorial Policies

 Article affiliations should represent the institutions where the research was conducted, supported or approved.

-At Environmental Research and Ecotoxicity, we do not tolerate plagiarism in any of our publications.
+At the publisher, we do not tolerate plagiarism.
 Plagiarism is defined as the use of ideas, words, data or other material produced by others without acknowledgement.
-Submissions containing suspected plagiarism will be rejected.
-If plagiarism is discovered after publication, we will follow our guidelines for Retractions, Corrections, and Expressions of Concern described in COPE.
+Submissions containing suspected plagiarism will be rejected in the first editorial review.
+If plagiarism is discovered after publication, we will follow our guidelines for Retractions, Corrections, and Expressions of Concern described in COPE (See link: https://doi.org/10.24318/cope.2019.1.4).

 We seek to ensure that our publications are free from undue influence.
 Authors, employees, editors, and reviewers must declare any potential conflict of interest that could interfere with the objectivity or integrity of a publication.